Healthelicious Foods Text Logo

 Healthelicious Pricing and Shipping Policy

 I am endeavouring to make it as viable as possible for you to regularly consume my spectacular nutrition.
 To this end I have crafted a pricing model that allows you to purchase just a small quantity to start with, just like you would in a retail outlet, to try it out.
-Then, when you find out from personal experience exactly how good my energy and nutrition bars deliver on their promise, you can order in larger volumes and save a lot!
+Then, when you find out from personal experience exactly how good my products deliver on their promise, you can order in larger volumes and save a lot!

-When you purchase a single cake from a bakery you pay about $5 or $6 for it, maybe more.
+When you purchase a single cake from a bakery you pay $5 to $10 for it, maybe more.
 You get something that tastes nice but you don’t know what’s in it.

 The cheapest option is if I make a whole batch, just for you.
-The unit price for that is $3.85.
+The unit price for that is the same as a distributor would pay.

 Retail is my label for the price you would expect to pay for the product through a retail outlet.